 Remove Library settings and preferences

 Get Backup Pro is a reliable and comprehensive Mac backup app that’s uniquely designed to prevent any data loss with four kinds of backups: copy, clone, incremental, and versioned.
 You can back your files up to an external hard drive and encrypt them, synchronize folders between Macs, and even put your backups on schedule, so you don’t even have to worry about the safety of your data.
+It offers 60% better backup compression than Time Machine.

 Once you safely copied the data from your Mac to an external source, you can start removing various Library settings.
 While the deleted preferences will be gone, your system will create new ones as needed, so ideally none of the functionality in your Mac will be affected.